FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     private CANSparkMax armMotor;
 ```

 After importing all of the required libraries, we declare the motor controllers needed for our subsystem.
-In this case, we just have a single motor that controls the arm's up and down motion.
+In this case, we just have a single motor that controls the arm's motion.

 ### States